Moishe/Moishe.github.io/_posts/2022-01-20-Wordle-Solver.md

       continue repeating
 ```

-I coded this up and ran it and the results were, to put it mildly, disappointing.
+I coded this up and ran it and the results were disappointing.
 I implemented a random solver (which used no algorithm at all other than 'pick an available word at random') and, to my dismay, it did *better* than my so-called "optimized" algorithm.
 Woe is me!

 Coincidentally, around this time, a friend posted a link to a [Donald Knuth paper on Mastermind](http://www.cs.uni.edu/~wallingf/teaching/cs3530/resources/knuth-mastermind.pdf), which is a problem that is shaped a lot like Wordle.
 While reading it, I realized I'd made a really silly mistake: while I was filtering out words based on the matches (letters at locations, letters that existed), I wasn't filtering out words based on the letters that didn't match.
 This is one of the most powerful filters in the game!
 Maybe implementing that filter would help my word-ranking.

 Also around this time I got my hands on the "real" corpus of words used by Wordle.
-I rot-13 encoded them to try to keep them hidden from myself (and, I guess, anyone who looks at my repo on github) and used those words for my guesses and solutions.
+I asked my source to rot-13 encode them to try to keep them hidden from myself (and, I guess, anyone who looks at my repo on github) and used those words for my guesses and solutions.

 So, I added the above logic and re-ran my code, with the official corpus.
 This time, it outperformed my random guessing (thank god!) but not, really, by a whole lot.